adam3smith/lis546_Sp24/content/data-integration.md

 ![](https://pbs.twimg.com/media/ETapolDX0AAt9Ye?format=png&name=900x900)

 Inspired by this creative visualizing of 311 data and by the examples included in the content this week, you will be trying your hands at integrating 311 data from two different cities from a similar time period of March 1, 2020 through May 1, 2020.
 Lucky for us, there is an existing repository of [311 city data](https://andrew-friedman.github.io/jkan/datasets/).
 However, retrieving data from some of these repositories can be difficult depending on the size of the data download and the ability to filter before downloading.
 So I am providing you with datasets to use.
-(If you're really ambitious and have the time you are more than welcome to choose your own cities and download the data - but don't prioritize this over other work for this class and other classes.)
+(If you're really ambitious and have the time you are more than welcome to choose your own cities and download the data - but don't prioritize this over other work for this and other classes.)

-I have provided you with a random sample of [200 rows of data from San Francisco](https://github.com/norlab/LIS-546-SPR2021/raw/master/content/data/SF_311_Feb-Apr.csv) and [200 rows of data from Boston](https://github.com/norlab/LIS-546-SPR2021/raw/master/content/data/Boston_311_Feb-Apr.csv).
-(Note: you should be able to right-click on the pages that load from the links and Save Page As to open the content locally.)
+I have provided you with a random sample of [200 rows of data from San Francisco]({{site.baseurl}}content/data/SF_311_Feb-Apr.csv) and [200 rows of data from Boston]({{site.baseurl}}content/data/Boston_311_Feb-Apr.csv).
+(Note: you should be able to right-click on these links and use "Save Link as" to save the content locally.)

 Your exercise this week is to attempt to integrate (at least some) of the provided data.
 You may use your favorite tool for working with tables.
 Examples include: Microsoft Excel, Google Sheets, OpenRefine, R, Python.
+That said, I very much encourage you to use one of the scripting languages (i.e. R or python) if you're at all familiar.
+Especially if you're relatively new to the language, LLMs can be very helpful and you should absolutely feel free to use them.
 This task will be challenging but hopefully rewarding.

 **Here are some helpful pointers:**